The Most Beautiful Cities in Europe Among Capitals, As Seen Through My Own Eyes

 Lisbon didn’t disappoint me, but the opposite.

 I didn’t have high expectations, and it surprised me positively with its colorful buildings, well-preserved monuments, the feeling of safety, and harmonic urban arrangement.
+It was easy to understand why Lisbon is so attractive to expatriate pensioners, remote workers and digital nomads.

 I just wish I could spend more time there since I couldn’t yet visit some of the not-so-popular attractions like the Telecabine Lisboa, a cable car with panoramic views over the Tagus river.